IQAIcom/prompt-weaver/README.md

 # Prompt Weaver - Craft Powerful Prompts with Ease

-A powerful, extensible template engine for building prompts with Handlebars.
+A powerful, extensible template engine for building prompts.
 Prompt Weaver provides a comprehensive set of transformers, validation utilities, and a fluent API for programmatic prompt construction.

 </div>